Creating an SPM Package for SwiftUI

 }

-Now, let’s create the content of our SwipeGesture, which will be a UIView with gestures added to it.
-Let’s create it inside makeUIView:
+Let’s create the content of our SwipeGesture, which will be a UIView with gestures.
+Let’s create this view inside makeUIView:

 public func makeUIView(context: Context) -> UIView {